 Effective teaching ensures that pupils, including boys, think carefully about what they are going to write before they start.

 The Wider Curriculum

-We aim for the children to become computer literate, experiencing ICT across the curriculum as part of a whole-school approach.
-Pupils become competent in the use of the ICT, the Internet and Email as part of their daily work, using wireless laptops within their own classrooms.
+We aim for the children to become computer literate, experiencing computing across the curriculum as part of a whole-school approach.
+Pupils become competent in the use of computers, the Internet and Email as part of their daily work, using wireless laptops within their own classrooms.
 Our integrated and innovative approach has been acknowledged with a National ICT Award.
-Our extensive range of ICT equipment includes digital cameras, scanners, sensors, digital movie creators and microscopes.
+Our extensive range of computing equipment includes digital cameras, scanners, sensors, digital movie creators and robotics.
 All classes have visualisers, interactive and magnetic whiteboards, as well as access to laptop trolleys.

 Children’s questions regarding relationship and sex education are answered tactfully and sensitively.
-The curriculum for Relationship, Health and Sex Education is being revised in line with National guidelines, under the umbrella of Personal and Social Health Education.
+The curriculum for Relationship, Health and Sex Education has been revised in line with National guidelines, under the umbrella of Personal and Social Health Education.